navinc22/navinc22/README.md

 # Hi there 👋

 * 😎 My name is Navin Chandniya.
-* 🛠️ I’m currently working on a native android development.
+* 🛠️ I’m currently working on native android development.
 * 🐧 Linux > Windows

 ## Find me on: